 Finding a right to use timeshare will be a very different process, because you do not actually have ownership of the real estate.
 Essentially, you can assign your rights to use the timeshare to someone else, including your trust.
 However, be sure once again to check with your timeshare association to determine whether this type of transfer is allowed.

-If you have questions regarding timeshares and living trusts, or any other estate planning needs, please contact Sexton, Bailey Attorneys, PA online or by calling us at (479) 443-0062.
+If you have questions regarding timeshares and living trusts, or any other estate planning needs, please contact Wilcox Attorneys, PA online or by calling us at (479) 443-0062.

 - Estate Planning is Essential Whether You Are Married or Not - April 25, 2018